Glossary of English-language idioms derived from baseball: swing and miss

 Referring to the disappointing purchase of a living-room couch, "Todd: Hey batter, hey batter, sometimes when you're looking for the rainbow curve away, you get the heater down the middle.
 Maybe that's why you swung and missed".

 "The 1988-2000 employment projections: how accurate were they?
 In the late 1980s, we projected future employment in scores of occupations for the 1988-2000 period.
 That future is now the past.
 See where we scored a hit, landed in the ballpark, and – now and then – swung and missed.

 swing for the fences

 To try for a substantial gain; to make a big score.
 In baseball, to swing for the fences is to try to hit a home run, rather than trying to hit singles or play small ball.

 "These are opportunities that traders look for every day.
 That many of them noticed it and swung for the fences all at once is not collusion, it's just the sign of a huge softball coming right down the line".

 switch hitter

 Refers to baseball players who are capable of hitting as a left-handed or right-handed batter (OED, 1948).
-Colloquially, a switch hitter is a bisexual.
+Colloquially, a switch hitter is a bisexual person.
 More broadly, "switch-hitting" can refer to an ability to perform double functions or roles.

 An article titled "Hatteras Plans Switch-Hitting Ethernet" discusses a network switch that can operate either on fiber optic or copper wiring.